SystemsApproach/private5g/ran.rst

 Of course, it is the RAN element, through its published Service Model, that defines the relevant set of functions that can be activated, the variables that can be reported, and policies that can be set.
+While we can expect vendor-specific Service Models to be put forward, the O-RAN community is working on two vendor-agnostic Service Models.
+The first, called *Key Performance Measurement* (abbreviated *E2SM-KPM*), specifies the metrics that can be retrieved from RAN elements; the expectation is that xApps use E2SM-KPM to fulfill the requirements for Traffic Steering and QoS use cases.
+The second, called *RAN Control* (abbreviated *E2SM-RC*), specifies parameters that can be set to control RAN elements; the expectation is that xApps use E2SM-RC to do radio bear control, radio access control, and connected mode mobility.

-Finally, the xApp SDK, which is specific to the ONOS-based implementation, is currently little more than a "pass through" of the E2 interface, which implies the xApps must be aware of the available Service Models.
-This is problematic in that it implicitly couples applications with devices, but defining a device-agnostic version is still a work-in-progress.
+Finally, the xApp SDK, which is specific to the ONOS-based implementation, is currently little more than a "pass through" of the E2 interface.
+This implies the xApps are expected to be aware of the available Service Models.
+One of the challenges the SDK has to deal with is how data passed to/from the RAN elements is encoded.
+For historical reasons, the E2 interface uses ASN.1 formatting, whereas the ONOS-RIC internally uses gRPC and Protocol Buffers to commnicate between the set of microservices.
+The south-bound E2 interface in :numref:`Figure %s <fig-ric>` translates between the two formats.
+The SDK currently makes the gRPC-based API available to xApps.

 4.5 Control Loops
 -----------------